-4.0 Local regulations and guidelines that support ESG
+3.0 Local Laws, regulations and guidelines that support ESG

-Sustainability disclosure practices in Nigeria are gaining importance in recent years as businesses and stakeholders recognize the need for transparency and accountability in addressing environmental, social, and governance (ESG) issues.
+Sustainability disclosure practices in Nigeria is gaining importance in recent years as businesses and stakeholders recognize the need for transparency and accountability in addressing environmental, social, and governance (ESG) issues.
 While Nigeria is still in the early stages of developing comprehensive sustainability reporting frameworks, there are notable efforts to promote sustainability disclosures.

-The following are local regulations and guidelines in Nigeria that support ESG initiatives.
+The following are local laws, regulations and guidelines, though not exhaustive that support ESG initiatives in Nigeria.